Home of a Chilean Admiral

 Exploring and Lounging

-By early evening the hotel's Golden Gate Saloon was filled with a mostly middle aged crowd being entertained by a decent singer and guitarist.
+By early evening the hotel's Golden Gate Saloon was filled with a mostly middle aged crowd.

 And these locals didn't seem to be your typical small town bar crowd either.
 The fact that tennis instead of football was playing on the TV above the bar hinted at that.